 Who should use it:

-Logiwa is best for businesses ranging from small direct-to-consumer (DTC) businesses to large companies engaged in business-to-consumer (B2C), DTC, and business-to-business (B2B) sales.
-As a Tier 1 solution, it has robust WMS features but comes at a heftier price than some of our other picks.
+Logiwa is best for businesses that have a high volume of fulfillment, from small direct-to-consumer (DTC) businesses to large companies engaged in business-to-consumer (B2C), and business-to-business (B2B) sales.

-It also has the highest user ratings of the providers on our list, highlighting its impact on warehouse efficiency (despite some calls for minor improvements).
+During my evaluation, Logiwa stood out for its fulfillment-centric tools and intuitive interface.
+It also has the highest user ratings among the providers in this list, highlighting its impact on warehouse efficiency.

-Logiwa caters to various business needs through its specialized plan options, confirming its position as the best warehouse inventory management software.
+Logiwa caters to various business needs through its specialized plan options, solidifying its position as my top pick for the best warehouse inventory management software.

-Logiwa offers five levels of plans, all with custom-quoted prices:
+Logiwa offers five levels of plans, all with custom prices:

 - DTC Launch Edition: DTC businesses with online orders